 Adventurer, brain surgeon, rock musician Buckaroo Banzai and his crime-fighting team, the Hong Kong Cavaliers, must stop evil alien invaders from the eighth dimension who are planning to conquer Earth.

 Brain surgeon, rock musician, adventurer Buckaroo Banzai is a modern renaissance man and has made scientific history.
-Shifting the Oscillation Overthruster into warp speed, he's the first man to travel to the eighth dimension - and come back sane.
-But when his sworn enemy, the demented Dr. Emilio Lizardo, devises a plot to steal the device and bring an evil army back to destroy Earth, Buckaroo goes cranium to cranium with the madman in a battle that could spell doom for the universe.
-With the help of his uniquely qualified team, the Hong Kong Cavaliers, Buckaroo is ready to save the world on a moment's notice.Written by
+He perfected the Oscillation Overthruster, which allows him to travel through solid matter by using the eighth dimension.
+But when his sworn enemy Dr. Emilio Lizardo devises a plot to steal the device and bring an evil army back to destroy Earth, Buckaroo goes cranium to cranium with the madman in a battle that could spell doom for the universe.
+Along with his crime-fighting team, the Hong Kong Cavaliers, Buckaroo must stop the evil alien invaders from the eighth dimension who are planning to conquer our dimension.
+He is helped by Penny Pretty, the long-lost twin sister of his late wife, and some good extra-dimensional beings who look and talk like they are from Jamaica.Written by

 During the closing credits, Buckaroo's team assembles, one by one, walking along.
 Included in the group is Clancy Brown, whose character, Rawhide, dies during the film.
 (There is a claim that his character is not dead but in a coma under constant supervision and that was simply never dealt with in the film.)
 Also in the Closing Credits, Perfect Tommy's (played by Lewis Smith) outfit changes See more »